arnapou/gw2apiclient/README.md

 This project can be used to request GW2 api through PHP.

-It is currently used by http://gw2tool.net/

-The classes I wrote are very robust : retries when the api is not well responding, it manages long list of ids while manking several request and returning to you the whole response, and so on.
+The classes I wrote are robust : retries when the api is not well responding, it manages long list of ids (making several requests and returning to you the whole response), and so on.

 ### Init objects